[Feature] No internet, light, heat: how war-hit Ukrainians remote-work

 By Paula Soler

 It was a Friday in mid-December when Anastasia and her husband woke up to the sound of explosions and ran for cover.
 There was no electricity or water.
-The last she heard from her father in Zaporiya, there had already been12 shelling incidents.
+The last she heard from her father in Zaporiya, there had already been 12 shelling incidents.
 Friday was followed by Saturday and Sunday.
 The flat where they live in Dnipro had lost warmth in those days, and electricity and water still did not flow, but "the worst part was not knowing what was going on outside, and whether our relatives or friends were OK", Anastasia told EUobserver in a video call.

 She is one of five Ukrainian employees working remotely for a Latvian-based company, Bordio.
 Teleworking is not new to them, but as Anastasia (EUobserver is only using interviewees first names, to protect their identities) explains, there is nothing romantic about doing it in the dark in a make-shift shelter in the laundry room.
 "Two walls will protect you from splinters.
 I have a blanket on the floor there and fairy lights on batteries so that there is lighting," she describes.